gesslar/glpu/doc/wiki/simul_efun/english.md

 ### PARAMETERS

-    mixed ob - The object or string to convert to possessive form.
+* `mixed ob` - The object or string to convert to possessive form.

-### RETURNS

-    string - The possessive form of the noun.

 ## DESCRIPTION